Two placed Arcs (the one on the right is a Full Circle Arc)

 Click and drag A to adjust the radius.

-Click and drag B to adjust the end points (start and end angles).
+Click and drag B to adjust the arc end points (start and end angles).

-Click anywhere on the arc – away from editing handles – and drag to reposition it.
-While dragging, the arc can be rotated (Spacebar/Shift+Spacebar) or mirrored (X or Y keys to mirror along the X-axis or Y-axis respectively).
+Click on the arc line – away from editing handles – and drag to reposition it.
+While dragging, the arc can be:

 The following methods of non-graphical editing are available:

-This method of editing uses the Arc dialog to modify the properties of an arc object.
+This method of editing uses the associated Properties panel mode to modify the properties of an arc object.

-Placing the cursor over the arc object, right-clicking and choosing Properties from the context menu.
+Placing the cursor over the arc object line, right-clicking then choosing Properties from the context menu.